-- grab the horizontal bar with an overhand grip, palms facing forward - be assisted so that his or her arms are flexed, the chin is above the bar, and the body hangs straight down.
+- grab the horizontal bar with an overhand grip, palms facing forward - be assisted so that his or her arms are flexed, chin is above the bar, and body hangs straight down.

 A spotter may hold a rigid arm against the student's legs to prevent the student from swinging.
 As soon as this position is reached, the teacher will start a stopwatch.
-Time is stopped when the chin touches, goes below the bar, or the head tilts backward.
+Time is stopped when the student's chin touches, or goes below the bar, or the head tilts back.